apache/incubator-devlake-website/docs/QuickStart/DockerComposeSetup.md

    - We use [Grafana](https://grafana.com/) as a visualization tool to build charts for the [data](../DataModels/DataSupport.md) stored in our database.
    - Using SQL queries, we can add panels to build, save, and edit customized dashboards.
    - All the details on provisioning and customizing a dashboard can be found in the [Grafana Doc](../UserManuals/GrafanaUserGuide.md).
-4. To synchronize data periodically, users can set up recurring pipelines with DevLake's [pipeline blueprint](../UserManuals/RecurringPipelines.md) for details.

 ## Upgrade to a newer version